Bask Bank vs. Cit Bank

 Potential Drawbacks

-- Bask Bank has a lower BBB rating of B compared to CIT Bank's A-.
+- Bask Bank has a BBB rating of B, which is lower than CIT Bank's A- rating.

 - Bask Bank has no branches, limiting in-person banking options.